Skip to content

 What this calculator shows

 The tool projects savings growth based on rate, compounding frequency, and time horizon.
-It doesn't automatically model tax implications, PSA usage, or comparison against investment alternatives.
-Use the figure as the gross projection; subtract expected tax for net outcome; compare against investment alternatives for appropriate holding periods.
+It doesn't automatically model tax implications, any tax-free allowance, or comparison against investment alternatives.
+The figure serves as the gross projection; subtract expected tax for net outcome; compare against investment alternatives for appropriate holding periods.

 Example Scenario